TakenCdosG/ph_cafe/wp-content/plugins/custom-menu-wizard/readme.txt

 = Are there any known problems/restrictions? =
 Yep, 'fraid so :

-1. The widget will only recognise one "current" item (prior to v2.0.2 it was the last one found; as of v2.0.2, it's the first one encountered, but v3.1.5 add a switch that lets you opt for the last one found).
+1. The widget will only recognise one "current" item (prior to v2.0.2 it was the last one found; as of v2.0.2, it's the first one encountered, but v3.1.5 adds a switch that lets you opt for the last one found).
 It is perfectly possible to have more than one menu item marked as "current", but if CMW has been configured to filter on anything related to a "current menu item" it can only choose one.
 The simplest example of multiple "current" items is if you add the same page to a menu more than once, but any other plugin that adds and/or manipulates menu items could potentially cause problems for CMW.
 2. The widget's "assist" uses jQuery UI's Dialog, which unfortunately (in versions 1.10.3/4) has a *really* annoying bug in its handling of a draggable (ie. when you drag the Dialog's title bar to reposition it on the page) when the page has been scrolled.
 It is due to be fixed in UI v1.11.0, but meantime I have defaulted the Dialog to fixed position, with an option to toggle back to absolute : it's not perfect but it's the best compromise I can come up with to maintain some sort of useability.

 = Why isn't it working?
 Why is there no output? =